pvamshi/js-book/introduction/variable.md

 These two are extremely important statements.
 For few of us who came from languages like Java, it might be shocking.
 How can object exist without class ?
 We will deal with that in later sessions when we discuss Object oriented programming.

-Coming to the actual topic.
+Since there are not strong types, all variables will have same declaration.
 Variables in javascript can be declared in three ways :
 - `var`
 - `let`
 - `const`